 Today it’s no longer a question of whether the content is simply relevant but whether it is valuable to the user.

-To learn more about this, see some of our articles below:
+To learn more about this, see some of our articles in the category below:

 Let’s talk sophisticated hiding.
 How about rigging your site so that search engines are shown a completely different version than what humans see?

 While most people are unlikely to accidentally spam a search engine, the opposite is true when it comes to cloaking.
 That’s why it’s such a heavy penalty, if you’re caught doing it.
 It’s a bait and switch and seen as a deliberate attempt to manipulate search results.